core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'ed-csuite', specifying an EDHOC cipher suite supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Cipher Suites" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a cipher suite.

 * 'ed-cred-t', specifying a type of authentication credential supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Authentication Credential Types" Registry defined in {{iana-edhoc-auth-cred-types}} of this document.
-This parameter MAY occur multiple times, with each occurrence specifying an authentication credential type.
+This parameter MAY occur multiple times, with each occurrence specifying a type of authentication credential.

 * 'ed-idcred-t', specifying a type of identifier supported by the server for identifying authentication credentials.
 This parameter MUST specify a single value, which is taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
 This parameter MAY occur multiple times, with each occurrence specifying a type of identifier for authentication credentials.